jevinskie/mDNSResponder/mDNSWindows/README.txt

 other.
 There is a -help command to show all the commands, their parameters, and some examples of using it.

-RendezvousBrowser contains the source code for a graphical browser application for Windows CE/PocketPC.
+DNSServiceBrowser contains the source code for a graphical browser application for Windows CE/PocketPC.
 The Windows CE/PocketPC version requires Microsoft eMbedded C++ 4.0 with SP2 installed and the PocketPC 2003 SDK.